 Embedded content from selected platforms now requires visitor consent before loading.

-✅ Success indicator: Selected iframes display a placeholder on your website instead of loading automatically.
-Once visitors consent to the relevant cookie category, the content loads normally.
+✅ Success indicator: The platform's status changes from "Allowed" to "Blocked" in the Default Embed Blocking table.
+Selected iframes display a placeholder on your website instead of loading automatically.

 How It Works